CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **20. Quarters of the Priests**

-The entrance to this room is securely locked, necessitating the use of thieves' tools and a successful CL 3 Slieght Of Hand Skill check to open.
+The entrance to this room is securely locked, necessitating the use of thieves' tools and a successful CL 3 Sleight Of Hand Skill check to open.
 Nezznar (from Area 19) possesses the key.

 Unless the characters are maintaining a stealthy approach, any activity at the door catches the attention of Nezznar and his comrades in Area 19, prompting the spiderkin to dispatch his giant spiders to investigate.